 It is wise to invest, especially for the long term, for things like college and retirement.
-Investing is actually condoned in Scripture (Ecc.11:1-2; Prov.21:20; Matt.25:14-20), but the Bible’s main message is investing in God’s Kingdom.
-The emphasis is on laying up treasures in heaven (Matt.6:19-24).
+Investing is actually condoned in Scripture (Ecc.11:1-2; Prov.21:20; Matt.25:14-20), but the main message is investing in God’s Kingdom, so the priority is rightfully placed on investing in eternal things (Matt.6:19-24).

 Simplicity in investing isn’t a biblical principle per se’, although the Bible does mention simplicity (2Cor.1:22) and simple living seems to be a biblical theme.
 Simplicity also seems to be “in style” these days.
 In his book, “The Simple Life,” Thom Ranier wrote,

-The problem of complexity pervades personal finance and investing.
-Many people I talk with are feeling pretty overwhelmed by financial complexity in general and in their particular situation.
+The problem of complexity impacts our personal finances and investing, perhaps as much as or more so than many other areas.
+Many people I talk to are feeling pretty overwhelmed by financial complexity in general and their particular situation.

-I have written about simplicity before as I view complexity as a hindrance to retirement stewardship.
+I have written on simplicity before as I view complexity is an enemy of retirement stewardship.
 In this context, I would define simplicity as “accomplishing our investing goals using the fewest possible number of investments and investment accounts, requiring as little time as possible to manage, while appropriately managing risk.”
 Vanguard founder John Bogle, speaking at a financial conference in 1999 said:

 When it comes to our finances, especially investing, less is more.
 We introduce needless complexity when we continually try to find the ‘perfect’ investment, or combination of investments, to reach our goals.

 Complexity can cause you to continually tinker with your portfolio.
-You’re tempted to constantly fine-tune it since it has so many moving parts.
+You will be tempted to constantly fine-tune it since it has so many moving parts.
 That is probably the thing that gets the most individual investors into trouble – buying and selling too frequently, and often at the wrong times.

-Sure, you should consider rebalancing your portfolio, perhaps on an annual basis.
-But if you’re looking at your investment accounts every day (or even several times a day), you will be tempted to start buying and selling.
+Sure, you should consider rebalancing your portfolio on a quarterly or annual basis.
+But if you are looking at your investment accounts every day (or even several times a day), you will be tempted to start buying and selling.
 Better to think long-term rather than trying to figure out what the market is going to do tomorrow.
 You can’t forecast the market and neither can anyone else, no matter what they say.

 Most people have heard of Warren Buffet, one of the most successful investors of our time.
 You may think he is a big-time stock trader, but that’s not the case.
 He buys and holds (usually for a long time) stocks of high-quality companies.
 He once wrote: “We continue to make more money when snoring than when active.”
 His advice to ordinary investors like us: “[Owning] a very low-cost index is going to beat a majority of the amateur-managed money or professionally managed money.”

-You don’t need ten or twenty different stock mutual funds when you can own a few that contain hundreds or even thousands of individual stocks diversified by size and type.
-So, when it comes to building a portfolio, there is rarely a need for more than ten or fewer mutual funds and/or Exchange Traded Funds (ETFs) to implement your investment strategy.
+You don’t need ten or twenty different stock mutual funds when we can own a few that contain hundreds or even thousands of individual stocks diversified by size and type.
+So, when it comes to building a portfolio, there is rarely a need for more than 10 or less mutual funds and/or Exchange Traded Funds (ETFs) to implement your investment strategy.
 Paul Farrell, author of The Lazy Person’s Guide to Investing, in an article in MarketWatch, wrote:

-In my retirement account, I currently own two high quality, low-cost domestic stock ETFs.
+In my retirement account, I currently own two high quality, low-cost domestic stock ETFs in my retirement portfolio.
 I also have two international stock ETFs, for a total of four.
-The remaining six are all different types of fixed income funds, for a total of nine, not including cash.
+The remaining five are all different types of fixed income funds, for a total of 8, not including cash.)

-There are a lot of places you can look to get ideas to build your own simple, low cost, easy to manage portfolio (“lazy portfolios” as they’re often called).
+There are a lot of places you can look to get ideas for your simple, low cost, easy to manage portfolio (“lazy portfolios” as they’re often called).
 They all have the same themes and principles: low-cost, well-diversified portfolios that can be maintained by you with minimal time and effort.

 First is the “Bogleheads” Wiki.
 The “Bogleheads” are followers of John Bogle and his investing principles, the now famous founder of Vanguard I quoted above.
 The article is about what they call the “lazy portfolios” – relatively simple, set and forget (except for readjusting/rebalancing every year or so).